manyuzhang1996/manyuzhang1996/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Manyu Zhang
 ===================================================================================================================================

-AI Engineer, Machine Learning Engineer, Data Scientist
+Data Scientist, AI Engineer, Machine Learning Engineer
 ---------------------------------------------------------------

 I am an AI Engineer who loves data and has an ambition to learn and explore more! ❤️